Applies to: Launchpad Mk 1

 This could be due to you having installed older drivers for the Launchpad.
 Please ensure you have downloaded the latest drivers from our website:

 If you have multiple controllers, please remove these and see if the problem persists.
-If you have to use a hub, please ensure it is powered such as the Audiohub 2x4.
+If you have to use a hub, please ensure it is a powered USB hub.

 The arrow buttons on my Launchpad aren't working.